HR AI Glossary

 Reinforcement Learning

-Reinforcement learning is a branch of machine learning where AI systems learn through trial and error, receiving feedback as rewards or corrections.
+Reinforcement is a branch of learning in machine learning where AI systems learn through trial and error, receiving feedback as rewards or corrections.
 Over time, the system adapts its behavior to maximize positive outcomes, discovering effective strategies for different scenarios.

 What it does for candidates/employees: Creates tools that adapt and provide increasingly relevant experiences over time.